Table of Contents

 2. Add your MyUbuntu.iso file to the \_ISO folder.

-Note: F11 and F12 may not be available or may not work on all systems.
+Note: F11 and F12 may not be available or may not work on all systems – use only F1-F9 if possible (with Alt or Ctrl if needed).

-Tip: You can define a global hotkey in the \_ISO\MyE2B.cfg file which will work in all menus.
+Tip: You can define a global hotkey in the \_ISO\MyE2B.cfg file so that it will work in all menus and sub-menus.